aTan-aka-Xellos/knowledge-evaluation/Algorithms.md

 (a) Inorder (Left, Root, Right) : 4 2 5 1 3
 (b) Preorder (Root, Left, Right) : 1 2 4 5 3
 (c) Postorder (Left, Right, Root) : 4 5 2 3 1

+## Binary search algorithm
+Search a sorted array by repeatedly dividing the search interval in half.
+Begin with an interval covering the whole array.
+If the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.
+Otherwise narrow it to the upper half.
+Repeatedly check until the value is found or the interval is empty.

+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(Log n).

 ## Hash table(creating, collisions)